 Students complete 15 credit hours of related elective coursework.
-Courses are selected from two contributing disciplines (public affairs and social work) to foster the transdisciplinary nature of the degree.
 Students may petition for one three credit hour course not listed as an approved elective in their program of study as long as students can establish an intellectual and professional development objective that substantiates the course selection.
 The petition should be submitted prior to enrollment in an elective.

 Applicants must fulfill the requirements of both the Graduate College and the Watts College of Public Service and Community Solutions.

 Applicants are eligible to apply to the program if they have earned a bachelor's or master's degree, in any field, from a regionally accredited institution.